AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/10_Structure/Subunits/Subprograms/tc.rst

-**Exercise subprogram subunits declared in various source contexts**
+**Exercise SC on subprogram subunits declared in various source contexts**